NIVANorge/teotil2/README.md

 ## Reports and technical information

-The links below provide additonal background information, theory and technical details for TEOTIL models.
+The links below provide additonal background information, theory and technical details for the TEOTIL models.

  * [Report for the original TEOTIL model (version 1) by Tjomsland *et al*.
 (2010)](https://niva.brage.unit.no/niva-xmlui/handle/11250/214825)